GET TAX RELIEF NOW!

 What IRS Form 1120 (2016) Is For

-Form 1120 is the U.S. Corporation Income Tax Return that C corporations use to report annual income, deductions, gains, losses, and credits to determine their federal income tax liability (IRS Instructions for Form 1120 (2016)).
-All domestic corporations, including those in bankruptcy, must file this form annually unless they are exempt, dissolved, or qualify for another form such as Form 1120-S. Filing is required whether or not the corporation has taxable income.
+IRS Form 1120 (2016) is the U.S. Corporation Income Tax Return that C corporations use to report income, deductions, credits, and payments for the 2016 tax year.
+The form calculates the corporation’s federal income tax liability and must be filed even if there is no taxable income.
+According to IRS instructions, all domestic corporations, including those in bankruptcy, are required to file unless they are exempt, dissolved, or qualify for an alternative return, such as Form 1120-S.

 When You’d Use Form 1120 for 2016 (Late or Amended Filing)